jaffreyjoy/pirate-rush/README.md

 he needs to fight many other pirates who have the pieces of the map that leads to the greatest treasure.

 ## Instructions
- - The score will be based on how quickly an enemy pirate is defeated, the amount of ammo used and accuracy of the cannon shots.
+ - The score will be based on how quickly a level is completed, the amount of ammo used and accuracy of the cannon shots.
  - As the battle nears its end a map will spawn on the location of the last ship that was shot down.
  - Collecting the map will take you to the next level.
  - There are 4 levels with the 4th one being the **BOSS** level.